JeffBNimble/lol-champion-browser/docs/fiddlesticks.md

 ### It's rectangles everywhere
 I said we were initially focusing on rectangles and not content.
 Below is what our app looks like at this stage.
 You can see nothing but rectangles.
+I warned you it was going to be ugly.
+I have not expended any effort to make the app look nice yet.

 ![UI Rectangles](./images/ui-rectangles.jpg)